 You can also Add PDF pages.
 These can be either single or multipage PDF files.
 When you add PDF’s, Sparkle converts each page into a high quality image that gets embedded into the gallery.
 This makes it easy to embed presentations or brochures into your web page and makes your documents completely font-independent.
 When combined with the gallery lightbox function, pages will be zoomed up on screen to make for easy reading.
 In the example below, a Keynote presentation was exported as a PDF file and added to the Image gallery.
 Click on the gallery to see the simplicity of displaying presentation material in a web page.

-There are many creative ways you can use the new image gallery object.
+There are many creative ways you can use the new image gallery element.
 For example, you could create a simple two image gallery and have it automatically play the slideshow to create an eye-catching call to action on your page.
 Here is an example.

 In this example, you could set different on click actions on each image - one to open a sign-up form in a popup, the other to open a different popup that explains the offer in more detail.
 Try it on this example. - wait for the images to change, then click on them.